 Michael F. Mascolo is Professor of Psychology at Merrimack College in North Andover, Massachusetts.
 He is the Academic Director of the Compass Program at Merrimack College, an intensive, year-long academic and socio-emotional immersion program for first-year college students.
-Dr. Mascolo received his PhD at the University at Albany -- SUNY and performed postdoctoral work at the Harvard Graduate School of Education.
-He is the author or editor of five books.
-These include The Handbook of Integrative Developmental Science (2020, edited with Thomas Bidell, Routledge/Taylor & Francis), 8 Keys to Old School Parenting for Modern Families (2015, Norton), Psychotherapy as a Developmental Process (2010, with Michael Basseches, Routledge/Taylor & Francis, Culture and Developing Selves (2004, edited with Jin Li, Jossey-Bass), and What Develops in Emotional Development?
+Dr. Mascolo received his Ph.D. at the University at Albany — SUNY and performed postdoctoral work at the Harvard Graduate School of Education.
+He is the author and/or editor of six books.
+These include From Conflict to Collaboration: A Step-by-Step Guide to Solving Problems in Everyday Relationships (2021, Absolute Author); The Handbook of Integrative Developmental Science (2020, edited with Thomas Bidell, Routledge/Taylor & Francis), 8 Keys to Old School Parenting for Modern Families (2015, Norton), Psychotherapy as a Developmental Process (2010, with Michael Basseches, Routledge/Taylor & Francis, Culture and Developing Selves (2004, edited with Jin Li, Jossey-Bass), and What Develops in Emotional Development?
 (1998, edited with Sharon Griffin, Plenum).
-He is also author of over 80 articles, book chapters and reviews on topics related to human development.
-You can read his Psychology Today blog at Values Matter.
-He is also a life coach on issue related to conflict management, parenting, teaching and personal development.
-To view his personal website, press here.
+He is also the author of over 100 articles, book chapters, and reviews on topics related to human development.
+He is also a life coach on issues related to conflict management, parenting, teaching, and personal development.

 Gregg Henriques is Professor of Graduate Psychology at James Madison University and a core faculty member in the Combined Integrated Clinical and School Program, which he directed from 2005-2017.
 Dr. Henriques received his Ph.D. in Clinical Psychology from the University of Vermont and did his post-doctoral training at the University of Pennsylvania, working with Dr. Aaron T. Beck.
 Dr. Henriques’ primary area of scholarly interest is in developing a Unified Framework for the science and practice of psychology.
 He has authored the book, A New Unified Theory of Psychology.
 He is a Fellow of the American Psychological Association, won numerous awards for teaching and service, and has published dozens of articles in leading academic journals, including the Journal of the American Medical Association, American Psychologist, and Review of General Psychology.
 He has a popular blog on Psychology Today, Theory of Knowledge, where he has authored over 350 essays on psychology, philosophy, politics, and mental health.
 He launched and leads the Theory of Knowledge academic society.
 He teaches doctoral courses on psychotherapy integration, personality theory, social psychology, cognitive psychology, and engages in clinical supervision.
 He also studies character and well-being and is working to develop a more unified approach to psychotherapy.
 He is a licensed clinical psychologist in Virginia.
 For more information about him, see his homepage.